5 Natural Language Processing Examples: How NLP is Used

 In fact, the foreseeable future may well see a substantial percentage of online website visitors being machines, as humans hand over regular shopping tasks.

-NLP as Tomorrow’s Performance Driver
+Wrap UP: NLP as Tomorrow’s Performance Driver

 As companies increasingly talk to customers in their own language, the demand for NLP solutions is rising.